Private School vs Government School: Which is Right for Your Child?

-Key Factors to Consider Between Private Schools and Government Schools
+Key Factors to Consider: Private School vs Government School

 1. Quality of Education: The quality of education is a crucial factor to consider when choosing a school.
 Private schools often have better infrastructure, resources, and experienced teachers, which results in higher academic performance.